- Keeping kids safe

 - What we do

 - Job vacancies

 - Key Statistics

 - Contact us

-Giving a foster child a home for life means that they are no longer in the care of Child, Youth and Family care, they are in your care for life.
+Giving a child a home for life means that they are no longer in the care of Child, Youth and Family; they are in your care for life.

-How do I become a home for life parent?
+How do I become a permanent caregiver and give a child a home for life?

 To give a child a home for life, you'll begin as a foster parent.
 You'll either: